thomasloven/hass-browser_mod/README.md

 Attributes of the `sensor` may include a list of specific HTML elements along with their attributes.
 The list will be updated whenever the attributes change.

-In order to activate this feature, put the following in the dashboard configuration file:
+In order to activate this feature, put the following in the dashboard configuration file (eg. `ui-lovelace.yaml`):

 ```yaml
 browser_mod: